APICe-at-DISI/pps-ci-lab/README.md

 ## Step 1: groups and GitHub account

-This lab should be performed in groups of 2-4 people, each with her own PC, in order to exercise the basics of teamwork with git.
+This lab should be performed in groups of 2-4 people, each with their own PC, in order to exercise the basics of teamwork with git.
 Form a group, and elect a project leader randomly (e.g. using the Scala REPL to throw a random number).
 Every member of the groups must have a GitHub account.